 - Model 23A Located beneath passenger side bed.
-Access by removing drawer.

-- Model 23T Located beneath pantry storage.
+Access by removing drawer. - Model 23F Located beneath the bed.
+Access through door at foot of the bed. - Model 23T Located beneath pantry storage.
 Access by opening lower pantry door.

 Do not store items around the inverter unit.
 The inverter generates heat while operating and needs unrestricted airflow for proper cooling.
 Damage to the inverter can result.
 NOTE: Do not leave the shoreline plugged in during storage.
 Follow regular battery inspection and maintenance.

-Inverter Control Panel -If Equipped
+Inverter Control Panel